Japan City Guides: Niseko, Hokkaido

 Modern Niseko is made up of a total of seven ski areas: Niseko Mt.
-Resort Grand Hirafu, Niseko Higashiyama, Niseko Annupuri, Niseko Hanazono, Niseko Moiwa, and the smallest of the bunch Niseko Weiss.
+Resort, Grand Hirafu, Niseko Village (formerly Higashiyama), Niseko Annupuri, Niseko Hanazono, Niseko Moiwa, and the smallest of the bunch Niseko Weiss.

-The main four are the closely linked resorts Hirafu, Higashiyama, Annupuri, and Hanazono.
+The main four are the closely linked resorts Hirafu, Niseko Village (Higashiyama), Annupuri, and Hanazono.

-In addition to the skiing, there is also good hiking in the nearby hills and mountains.
+In addition to the skiing in Niseko, there is also good hiking in the nearby hills and mountains in summer.

 In March 2008, Niseko was voted as the sixth in a list of the top 10 ski resorts in the world.
 The Niseko area also offers a number of onsen (hot spring baths).